TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/DacPico/README.md

 Then follow the instructions as in 3.1 and 3.2 above

-As alternative guest VM's which  do not require a cmake build-install, use Linux Mint 20.2 x64 has cmake 3.16 installed, or use
+As alternative guest VM's which  do not require a cmake build-install, use Linux Mint 20.2 x64 with cmake 3.16 installed, or use
 Debian 11.1 x86 which comes with cmake 3.18.